 According to the poker hand rankings, the winner is the one who has the best hand.

 In poker, betting can be arranged in a number of different ways.
-In online poker lobbies, the three structures indicated below are the most prevalent and are frequently listed alongside the type of poker.
+In online poker and poker rules lobbies, the three structures indicated below are the most prevalent and are frequently listed alongside the type of poker.

 Pot limit (PL) – Any sum up to the total pot size may be bet or raised.